 Jolene Mahody is currently Executive Vice President & Chief Strategy Officer of Chorus Aviation Inc. She has previously held the position of EVP & CFO of Chorus Aviation Inc. and prior to that, COO at Jazz Aviation LP, a subsidiary of Chorus.
-Ms. Mahody is a FCPA, FCA and also received her ICD.D designation through the Institute of Corporate Directors.
-Ms. Mahody is past Chair of the Board of Governors of Mount Saint Vincent University and has served on several other not-for- profit boards.

-and the Public Board Memberships During Last Five Y ears:

-High Liner Foods Incorporated
+Ms. Mahody is an FCPA, FCA and also received her ICD.D designation through the Institute of Corporate Directors.
+Ms. Mahody is past Chair of the Board of Governors of Mount Saint Vincent University and has served on several other not-for-profit boards.
+Public Board Memberships During Last Five Years: High Liner Foods Incorporated

 Halifax, NS, Canada Board / Committee Membership: Eligible Attendance Total

 Director Since: 2014 Board 7 of 7 100%

 Executive Committee No Meetings

-Audit Committee (Chair) 4 of 4 100%
+Audit Committee (Chair) 5 of 5 100%

 Governance Committee 3 of 3 100%

-Independent (1) Status Under Share Ownership Requirements (2 2) :

-Meets the Share ownership requirement
+Independent (1) Status Under Share Ownership Requirements (2) : Meets the Share ownership requirement